British Virgin Islands: Politics

-On 8 June 2022, the British Government decided against direct rule for the islands.
+On 8 June 2022, subordinate UK legislation was made allowing for direct rule for the islands.
+However, the British Government decided on that date not to implement direct rule.

 Subdivisions

 The British Virgin Islands is a unitary territory.
 The territory is divided into nine electoral districts, and each voter is registered in one of those districts.
 Eight of the nine districts are partly or wholly on Tortola, and encompass nearby neighbouring islands.
 Only the ninth district (Virgin Gorda and Anegada) does not include any part of Tortola.
-At elections, in addition to voting their local representative, voters also cast votes for four "at-large" candidates who are elected upon a territory-wide basis.
+At elections, in addition to voting their local representative, voters also cast votes for four candidates who are elected upon an at-large territory-wide basis.

-The territory is also technically divided into five administrative districts (one for each of the four largest islands, with the fifth covering all other islands), and into six civil registry districts (three for Tortola, Jost Van Dyke, Virgin Gorda and Anegada) although these have little practical relevance.

 Law and criminal justice

 Crime in the British Virgin Islands is comparatively low by Caribbean standards.
-Whilst statistics and hard data are relatively rare, and are not regularly published by governmental sources in the British Virgin Islands, the Premier did announce that in 2013 there has been a 14% decline in recorded crime as against 2012.
+While statistics and hard data are relatively rare, and are not regularly published by governmental sources in the British Virgin Islands, the then-Premier did announce that in 2013 there was a 14% decline in recorded crime compared to 2012.
 Homicides are rare, with just one incident recorded in 2013.

 The Virgin Islands Prison Service operates a single facility, His Majesty's Prison in East End, Tortola.

 The British and US Virgin Islands sit at the axis of a major drugs transshipment point between Latin America and the continental United States.
 The American Drug Enforcement Administration regards the adjacent US territories of Puerto Rico and the US Virgin Islands as a "High Intensity Drug Trafficking Area".
-A co-operation agreement exists between the British Virgin Islands and the US Coast Guard allowing American forces to pursue suspected drug traffickers through the territorial waters of the British Virgin Islands.
-In August 2011 a joint raid between the American DEA and the Royal Virgin Islands Police Force arrested a number of British Virgin Islands residents who are accused of being involved in major drugs transshipments, although their extradition to the United States has since become stalled in protracted legal wrangling.